 - Neck injuries: When a truck crash happens, a person’s neck may suddenly snap forward, backward, or to the side (or in all of those directions).
 Whiplash is a well-known type of neck injury.
 Sprains and strains from truck accidents are the results of trauma to the muscles and ligaments in the neck.
-Some neck injuries may also cause damage by pinching or stretching the nerves, causing pain and numbness, among other symptoms.
+Some neck injuries may also cause damage by pinching or stretching the nerves causing pain and numbness among other symptoms.
 The neck also includes the cervical vertebrae comprising the upper portion of the spine.
 As a result, fractures or damage to the spinal cord could result in temporary or permanent paralysis.

 - Head injuries: Traumatic brain injuries commonly result from motor vehicle accidents and can cause some of the most devastating deficits for victims.
 Brain injuries can result from a victim’s head slamming against a windshield, dashboard, steering wheel, window or even the pavement in cases in which the victim is ejected from the vehicle.
-Brain injuries can cause coma, persistent vegetative state, memory problems, speech problems, personality changes, decreased cognitive abilities and other long-term disabilities that can have a lifetime cost of well into the millions for survivors.
+Brain injuries can cause coma, persistent vegetative state, memory problems, speech problems, personality changes, decreased cognitive functions and other long-term disabilities that can have a lifetime cost of well into the millions for survivors.

 - Shoulder injuries: Many people do not realize how serious a shoulder injury can be until they have suffered one.
 Ironically, one of the features that can protect you in a truck crash – the safety belt – can also hurt your shoulder by causing shoulder injuries.
 There are numerous types of shoulder injuries that can cause pain, inconvenience and, depending on your job, significant time off work.
 Examples include an AC injury (Acromioclavicular injury or separated shoulder), rotator cuff tear, shoulder dislocation, clavicle fracture, impingement syndrome, brachial plexus injuries and Bankart lesions.
 Shoulder injuries may need surgical intervention to repair and physical therapy to help restore range of motion during recovery.